top of page

 Known for its warm climate, jungle terrain and vibrant annual carnival, the dual island nation of Trinidad and Tobago is considered a safe destination during the North Atlantic hurricane season.

-Our stay was initially meant to be 3 months but it turned into 21 (long story!) and during that time we got to know the place pretty well.
-Based on our experiences, here's some of the tips, tricks and things to know when it comes to hauling out in Trinidad, from entry and importing goods to what's around and extending your visa.
+Over the course of three years we spent about two and a half in Trinidad, so during that time we got to know the place pretty well.
+Based on our experiences, here's some of the tips, tricks and things to know when it comes to hauling out in Trinidad.

 CONTENTS: